 Constantly allowing your mind to should you into shame is a waste of time and an easy way to bum yourself out.
 It’s unbeneficial and won’t help you achieve your goals.

-But sitting around telling yourself and others about how you should be doing this, and should be doing that is just causing negative weight to be placed on your shoulders.
+But sitting around telling yourself and others about how you should be doing this, and should be doing that is just causing negative weight to be placed on your shoulders and eliminating all the good vibes around.

 6 Focusing on the negativity